squallstar/bancha/core/documentation/source/framework/core/controllers.rst

 Controllers
 ===========

+This section shows you how to create new controllers or extend existing ones.

 -----------------------
 Create a new controller
 -----------------------

-There are no difference to the standard CodeIgniter documentation.
+There are no differences to the standard CodeIgniter documentation about creating controllers.
 You will find an "Example" controller inside the application/controllers directory.

 Basically, you just need to create a controller that extends the **Bancha_Controller** class::